Krepšiasvydis vyrams: Excerpts

-Some other Dineika‘s recommendations were such: „Playing can be done before eating or after 1.5 hour has passed from eating. <...> You must not smoke or drink during the playing time.
+Some other Dineika's recommendations were such: „Playing can be done before eating or after 1.5 hour has passed from eating. <...> You must not smoke or drink during the playing time.
 Especially something cold when you are warmed-up.
 Consuming the cold drinks kills. <...> You have to avoid the popular bad habit to lay down somewhere on the court (or somewhere else) when you are tired“.

+The rules of basketball described by Dineika in the book resembles James Naismith's 13 rules of basketball, however Dineika described 18 rules of basketball, some of which are still valid in modern basketball (e.g. a jump ball between two centers after ball is thrown upwards by a referee in the beginning of a game).